 The weight of all the cables kept pulling the jack plugs out of their sockets, so these DIY brackets were developed to take the strain.
 MIDI gear was also routed via the same standard 1/4" patch panels using this DIY mod.

-A house move meant yet another layout... started off with 2 music rooms, so ideal for a control room and music room... but eventually decided to shoe-horn everything into one.
+2006: A house move meant yet another layout... started off with two music rooms, so ideal for a control room and music room... but found it impractical dashing between rooms - would be better with an assistant.
+Eventually traded rooms with 'the other half' so ended up shoe-horning everything into one.
 This video shows it under construction (skip to 1m54s for the final result), and here's an attempt at an arty-farty version with music & effects.

-limited musical skills & even more limited vocals, so if there are
+my limited musical skills & even more limited vocals, so if